|Nutrition Facts (per serving)|

 It's hard to resist a raspberry mojito.
 The sparkling mixed drink is filled with fresh ingredients and gives the classic Cuban cocktail a delicious berry spin.
 Get your muddler ready because this is a fabulous summertime cocktail that you'll want to make often.

 Easy to mix up, this raspberry mojito recipe includes the essential elements of any mojito: rum, lime, mint, and soda.
 Adding fresh raspberries gives it a fresh-from-the-garden taste that's perfect with the lime and mint.
 The black raspberry liqueur contributes a darker berry flavor and takes over as the drink's sweetener.
 If you don't have the liqueur, you can simply add a little simple syrup.

-You can build on the drink several ways: switch to raspberry rum or another soda, or add other berries and fruits to the muddle.
+You can build on the drink several ways: switch to raspberry rum or add other berries and fruits to the muddle.
 Swap the ginger ale for another soda or use club soda for a less sweet drink.
 It's also a brilliant option for a virgin mojito—just leave out the rum.

 Gather the ingredients.

 Fill the glass with ice and squeeze in the juice of the lime wedges.

 Add the rum and raspberry liqueur.